David Coleman: Retirement

 Coleman retired from broadcasting after the 2000 Summer Olympics.
 In December 2000, he was presented with the Olympic Order by then-IOC president Juan Antonio Samaranch in recognition of his services to the Olympic ideals.
-He retired, requesting no fanfare or recognition by the BBC, despite working for the Corporation for over 40 years.
+He retired, requesting no fanfare or recognition by the BBC, despite working for the corporation for over 40 years.

 The BBC later broadcast a programme entitled The Quite Remarkable David Coleman to celebrate Coleman's life, which was aired just after his 85th birthday in May 2011.

-Personal life and honours
+Personal life, illness and death

 Coleman married Barbara Manning in 1952 in north-east Cheshire.
 They had six children.
 His daughter Anne (born 1954) was a British ladies' show jumping champion.
 His son Michael (born 1962) was a Panavia Tornado navigator, who flew in the Gulf War in 1991, and had become a Squadron Leader.
 They had twin sons in 1955 and two other daughters in 1961 and 1969.
-He lived in Warwickshire and Buckinghamshire.
+He lived in Warwickshire and Buckinghamshire through his life and lived in Chippenham, Wiltshire, at the time of his death.

 In the 1993 New Year Honours, Coleman was appointed Officer of the Order of the British Empire (OBE).
 He was also given the Judges' Award For Sport in the 1996 Royal Television Society Awards.
 In 2000, he became the first journalist or broadcaster to be awarded the Olympic Order.

 Death

-Coleman died on 21 December 2013, at his home in Berkshire after a short illness.
-He was 87.
+Coleman died from complications of bronchopneumonia and a stroke at a hospital in Windsor, Berkshire, on 21 December 2013, at the age of 87.